 Map features are:

-- Alternate directions for coming from the east or if only taking the shuttle system
+- Alternate directions if coming from the east side of the park

 - Map folds out to 26″ x 18.5″

 I can’t tell you how many times I’ve consulted this map – not just while I’m in the Park, but many times when I’m at home and identifying locations in photographs I have taken.
 It’s sturdy, easy on the eyes, and a valuable tool for any visitor to Glacier National Park.

 Roger Chesser (verified owner) –

 There is a lot of information available about the Going-to-the-Sun Road and yet very little on the actual pull outs and their locations.
 This map fills that void.
 Other sources give you basic location but this guide gives you actual mileage distances.
 It contains great descriptions of all the sites, not just the major stops.
 Fantastic!

 Bought each vehicle one for our group.
 Easy to read and a great help for beating the crowds.
 Durable to last for years of enjoyment.
 Plan on using it again in Aug.